anksank/kafka/Designing_event_driven_apps.md

 A kafka stream always connects to a kafka cluster.
 It will not receive messages from any other places.
 Very common approach is listening from topic A and writing to topic B. The goal of kafka streams is to save us from all the trouble of creating producers and consumers and abstract it all the way in a compact format, which is easy to understand.
 During the stream processing, the event will undergo a series of operations (topology: chain of operations).
 Exact definition: Acyclic graph of sources, processors and sinks.
 The nodes of the graph are called processor, the edge represents a line between the processors, allowing them to go from one processor to another when the previous one has finished.
 It is acyclic because same message need to processed again.

-Different types of processors:
+Different types of processors and steps followed in this specific scenario:
 - Consumer represents a special type of processor called **Source**, which specifies where the stream will extract the data from in order to process it.
 - Producer that is present on the end of the processors is called a **Sink**, which sends all the data to the specified location.
 It is mandatory to have atleast 1 source processor, but the number of sink and stream processors may vary.
 - Stream processor: The processors lying between the source and sink.
 Each stream processor does a specific task, and it can be chained to achieve the desired result.
-Each stream processor can be either a filter (where specific messages can be filtered), a map (where message is transformed from 1 form to another), a counter (to count all messages of a specific type).
+Each stream processor can either be a filter (where specific messages can be filtered), a map (where message is transformed from 1 form to another), a counter (to count all messages of a specific type), of any of several others, which are defined below.
 Since the count processor needs to store the count of each type of message, we need a "State Store", which can be either ephemeral (if app is down, data is lost), or fault tolerant by persisting the data in external storage.
 Default is a fault tolerant one, by using an internal topic on the cluster as a storage area.
 The number of messages of a type can be obtained from the state store and then this count is sent to the sink store as a message.
 ![Screenshot 2021-06-11 at 8 02 15 PM](https://user-images.githubusercontent.com/10058009/121702954-f321b880-caef-11eb-8ee4-874c435f6510.png)

 #### Duality of Streams